formalverification/formalmethods.io/docs/index.md

 ## Formal Cryptography in Lean

-### The One-time Pad in Lean
-The "One-time Pad in Lean" section contains notes on using the Lean proof assistant to formally state and prove some basic theorems in cryptography.
++  *One-time Pad in Lean*  collects notes on using the Lean proof assistant to formally state and prove some basic theorems in cryptography.

-### `lean4crypto`

-+  The [lean4crypto][] repository is available at <https://github.com/formalverification/lean4crypto>;
++  [lean4crypto][] is a repository, available at <https://github.com/formalverification/lean4crypto>,
-   it contains Lean programs for formalizing basic cryptography, as described in the "One-time Pad in Lean" section of this site.
+   containing Lean programs for formalizing basic cryptography, as described in the notes collected in the *One-time Pad in Lean* section.

-+  The [lean4crypto documentation][] is available at <https://formalverification.github.io/lean4crypto/OTP/Basic.html>.
++  [lean4crypto documentation][] is available at <https://formalverification.github.io/lean4crypto/OTP/Basic.html>.

 [lean4crypto]: https://github.com/formalverification/lean4crypto
 [lean4crypto documentation]: https://formalverification.github.io/lean4crypto/OTP/Basic.html